 Well, you may use it in any project that involves a small computational unit.
 You may even use it as a desktop PC.

-If you are using your Raspberry PI as a desktop computer then you may need a VPN to: secure your Internet connection, protect yourself from hackers or unblock restricted websites.
+If you are using your Raspberry PI as a desktop computer, then you may need VPNs (Virtual Private Networks) to: secure your Internet connection, protect yourself from hackers or unblock restricted websites.

 As expected, due to hardware and software restrictions, you may NOT use Raspberry PI VPN in the same way you use VPN on a regular desktop or laptop.

-- How to setup a L2TP/IPsec VPN with SoftEther VPN on a Raspberry Pi
+- How to set up an L2TP/IPsec VPN with SoftEther VPN on a Raspberry Pi

-This tutorial will show you how you can setup a VPN connection from your Raspberry PI using OpenVPN, assuming that you run Raspbian O/S on it.
-Before you begin, you need to get a OpenVPN config file from your VPN provider (if you don’t have a subscription yet, take a look to the bottom of the article).
+This tutorial will show you how you can setup a VPN secure connection from your Raspberry PI using OpenVPN, assuming that you run Raspbian O/S on it.
+Before you begin, you need to get an OpenVPN config file from your VPN provider (if you don’t have a subscription yet, take a look at the bottom of the article).

 STEP 1.
 Get your current package list updated: